 Table 4.
 Students evaluation on online assessment (n = 224).

 Table 5.
-Student evaluation for online learning process (n = 224).
+Student evaluation on online learning process (n = 224).

 Table 6.
-Students evaluation of online learning process among the four groups of nursing students (n = 224).
+Students evaluation of the entire online learning process among the four groups of nursing students (n = 224).

 Although online education puts an extra burden on teachers because it requires more hours to prepare more attractive and interactive content but still has advantage of working without distractions.
 Also, students have reported regret and dejection of losing face-to-face contact with teachers and colleagues.